 Extra Mural Studies for Veterinary Students

-Rotations are available in two week blocks, during which the student will follow clinicians in orthopaedic surgery, neurosurgery and neurology.
-During this time students will be able to observe consultations and surgery on a daily basis.
-Exposure to the disciplines of anaesthesia and diagnostic imaging will be achieved via time spent working with our intern team and our radiography department.
+Rotations are available in two week blocks, during which the student will follow clinicians from each service.
+During this time students will be able to observe surgery on a daily basis.
+Exposure to the disciplines of anaesthesia and advanced diagnostic imaging will be achieved via time spent working with our intern team and our radiography / advanced diagnostic imaging department.
 The rotations start from 10am on the first Monday with the working day commencing at 9am for the remainder of the placement.

 We do not offer accommodation, although there are a number of guest houses and bed/breakfast establishments nearby.